-Last week, I passed my final exam to acquire the MCSE BI, I want to share with you this feedback especially on my preparation for all exams, it is not a strict guideline of course, but it just what was best for me.
+Last week, I passed my final exam to acquire the MCSE BI, I would like to share with you this feedback especially on my preparation for all the exams, this is not a strict guideline of course, but it is is just what was best for me.

-The MCSE certification consists of passing 5 separate exams: the first 3 give you the MCSA SQL Server certification:
+The MCSE certification consists of taking 5 separate exams: the first 3 give you the MCSA SQL Server certification:

 MCSA exams are the same for everyone; it does not matter if you are going for the MCSE - Business Intelligence or MCSE - DATA Platform.